sara-nl/spiderdocs/source/Pages/getting_started.rst

    ssh_keys

-Once you have generated your SSH key-pair, upload your public key to our `SURFsara portal`_.
+Once you have generated your SSH key-pair, upload your public key to our `SURF CUA portal`_.
 Click on the tab "Public ssh keys" on the left pane of the portal and add your public key by copying the contents of your public key file (e.g. ``cat ~/.ssh/id_rsa.pub``) as shown below: